andychangdev/ca-hangman-terminal/README.md

     MacOS 10.13 or later and Windows 10 or later

-- **Ensure Python is Installed**
+- **Python Version:**

-    Before following the installation steps, ensure that Python is installed on your computer.
-If Python is not installed, you can download it from the official Python website and follow the installation instructions specific to your operating system.
+    Python 3.9.x or higher is recommended for running this application.

 ### Installation Steps

 1. **Download the Git Repository**

-    Download the repository by pressing on the green "< > code" button then press "Download ZIP".
+    Download the Git repository by clicking on the green "< > code" button, then click "Download ZIP".

     You can also run the following command in your preferred terminal application to clone the repository:
     ```bash